Seabass1000/ABM/Project_1.md

 This graphic shows that the majority of Senegal's population is concentrated in the Dakar and Thies regions in the west coast where its capital, also named Dakar, and other largest cities are located while the east side of the country is considerably less populated with kedougou being the least populated region.
-This makes sense especially considering that Senegal relies on its port cities such as Dakar for its food and main source of economic development.
+This makes considering that Senegal probably relies on its port cities its food and economic development.

 ![alt text](https://raw.githubusercontent.com/Seabass1000/ABM/master/1-Geometric%20Bar%20Plot.png)